Skip to main content

 Packaging Weight

-The total weight of packaging in tonnes, reported to the appropriate decimal places.
+The total weight of packaging in kilograms, reported to the appropriate decimal places.
 Getting weights right is one of the biggest challenges — see our guide on how to weigh packaging for EPR for practical methodology.

 Packaging Category